How Long Do Ford F-150s Last? (8 Important Facts)

 Almost any F-150 truck will reach and even exceed 300k miles with minimal maintenance and repair expenses, but user habits matter a lot.

-For people who use their F-150 as a work truck and daily driver, you may not expect the truck to last 300,000 miles considering the hauling and towing it has to do several times a week.
+For people who use their F-150 as a work truck and daily driving, you may not expect the truck to last 300,000 miles considering the hauling and towing it has to do several times a week.

 But you can’t go wrong with this powerful truck if you want a dependable pickup that combines efficiency and durability.